Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * DTag: Size is 0 bit, not used
 * FCN: The FCN field is encoded on N=1 bit, so WINDOW_SIZE = 1 tile
   (FCN=All-1 is reserved for SCHC).
-* RCS calculation algorithm: CRC32 using 0xEDB88320 (i.e. the reverse
-  representation of the polynomial used e.g. in the Ethernet standard [RFC3385]), as per {{I-D.ietf-lpwan-ipv6-static-context-hc}}.
+* RCS: Use recommended calculation algorithm in {{I-D.ietf-lpwan-ipv6-static-context-hc}}.
 * MAX_ACK_REQUESTS: 8

 As only 1 tile is used, its size can change for each downlink, and will be